 (Seen this email before?
-I sent it on this day last year.
-But Bologna hasn’t changed much in a year so I’m using it again for the current promotion.
-If you’d rather read something new, try this.)
+I sent it on this day two years ago.
+But Bologna hasn’t changed much since then, so I’m using it again for the current promotion.)

 It must be said that Italy has a lot of language-travel destinations to choose from.